 Obviously, knowledge of C isn't needed to learn any of them and sometimes may even push you to use not the best practices.

-Nevertheless, I think it's important to remember the roots.
+Nevertheless, I think it's beneficial to remember the roots.
 And if you are cautious, familiarity with C might give you some foothold.
 It's especially the case with C++.

 Rich collection of libraries